Thomas Evans Trail

 Worth Noting: Facilities are scarce along the main trail, so plan on using nearby business facilities.

 More Trails in this Region: SE OH Trails List

 This is a great ride on those scorching hot summer days.
 Most of the bikeway is lined with an abundance of foliage that gives the effect of riding through a long, green tunnel.
 The cover not only provides protection from the sun, but also acts as a buffer from the wind on blustery days.

 We rode the trail during warm, dry conditions.
 However, the coolness from the cover along much of the trail kept the surface from drying out from an earlier rain, despite the fact that the full sunshine had been back for a few hours!

 The TJ Evans Trail moves through woods, pastures and farmlands giving occasional glimpses of a creek that runs alongside and a river along the campus connector along Rt.
 16.

 There are several short bridge crossings, including one over-street passage, along with an under-road tunnel.
 On the campus connector trail you'll encounter more over and underpasses as well as some architecturally unique bridges along the bikeway.
 Trail builders successfully met every challenge to bridge the gap between the Newark to Johnstown Bikeway and the nearby Newark-OSU campus trail.
-The result is quite an interesting ride.

 Campus & YMCA Connector